 Penn holds bragging rights to being “America’s #1 Selling Tennis Ball” (or at least their canister boldly reinforces this claim).
 They have what it takes to win a popularity contest and be USTA and ITF approved.
 They’re also the Official Ball of USTA Leagues.

-What sets these Penn tennis balls apart is consistency: They have controlled fiber release for consistent nap and natural rubber for consistent feel and reduced shock.
+What sets these Penn tennis balls apart is consistency: They have controlled fiber release for a consistent nap and natural rubber for a consistent feel and reduced shock.
 The interlocked wool fiber also offers longer wear.
 While they perform best on hard courts, they’re designed for all-court play, including clay.

-Even if you aren’t aiming to enter the Grand Slam arena, these pressurized balls allow you to try and figure out the tricks for putting spin on every shot.
+Even if you aren’t aiming to enter the Grand Slam arena, these pressurized balls allow you to try and figure out the tricks for putting a spin on every shot.